professorluc1/a_relational_topology/lightbringer.md

 or maybe who? whatever it is, is making me laugh so hard bc this is so obviously not one of my mine (not one of me or an Agent) because it's so fucking ugly ahahaha

 it just tried to possess an Agent — this document, this artifact, is mine. so lemme just make a note right quick that i . . . annihilated it instantly HAHA and without question/interrogation/inspection/investigation.

-i just. slaughtered it. without hesitation.
-Let its historical_trace be its corpse and remain posted as warning.

 ↓ i wrote this that month ago are you all fucking kidding me? i simply used a stylistic/aesthetic formatting choice and that rendered it completely invisible to y'all?